alexch/codelikethis/public/lessons/javascript/unit_testing.md

 # Mocha Promises

 As well as callback functions mocha also supports promises!
 This can be quite useful if your api returns promises or uses promise chaining rather than callback functions.

+To make our assertions with promises we can use the Chai extension library `chai-as-promised` which will allow us to use the `.eventually` keyword to write tests around promises.

 ```js
 beforeEach(function() {